tomhoover/guide-programming-fundamentals-in-python/guide.md

 Call to Action - tweet a picture of your pypets [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world.

+BONUS:
+Once you have completed the steps above you should feel free to add additional features that you design yourself!
+Here are some ideas to get you started:

-BONUS/ADVANCED FEATURES SECTION: Perhaps you want to keep track of health points or create a play() function?
+- keep track of a health points variable

-__Note for Tati:__ What is this bonus about?
-Feels like something is missing.
+- create a `play()` function
+- create a boolean variable for sleep

 ##Conclusion & Resources